inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-create-instance-end
    :literal:

+We can now install the newly created instance by means of provided ``setup.py``
+script:

+.. include:: ../../scripts/install.sh
+   :start-after: # sphinxdoc-install-instance-begin
+   :end-before: # sphinxdoc-install-instance-end
+   :literal:

-Let's briefly customise our instance with respect to the location of the database server, the Redis server, and all the other dependent services in our multi-server environment:
+Let's briefly customise our instance with respect to the location of the database server, the Redis server, the Elasticsearch server, and all the other dependent services in our multi-server environment:

 .. include:: ../../scripts/install.sh
    :start-after: # sphinxdoc-customise-instance-begin